aantsa/recipebook/README.md

 ![recipebook](https://user-images.githubusercontent.com/49878974/102020091-abf47e00-3d7f-11eb-969c-a4f40c44caeb.png)
 The app is live on [Firebase](https://ng-recipe-book-c6a27.web.app/)

+edit [10.12.2022] the app is live but is not working properly.
+Please refer to the existing code.

 Created recipebook for storing new recipes and adding it's ingredients to shopping list.

 Backend, database, authentication and hosting is done by firebase.
 Frontend made with Angular 10 and bootstrap 4.